When The Toughest

 Common Misdemeanors That Can Prevent Employment

-Certain misdemeanor offenses raise concerns for potential employers, particularly when they relate to the job’s responsibilities.
-Here are some of the most common misdemeanor crimes that can impact employment:
+Certain misdemeanor offenses raise concerns for employers, particularly when they are related to job responsibilities.
+Common examples include:

 1. Theft and Fraud